 Cynthia Pittmann, PhD is a writer based in Puerto Rico who motivates people to write and live a creative connected life through sharing her own stories, poems, and photography.

-"The meaning of life is to find your gift, the purpose of life is to give it away." ~Pablo Picasso
+"The meaning of life is not to find your gift, the purpose of life is to give it away." ~Pablo Picasso

 Hi friends, I'm on my marquesina with a dear wiggling bundle of puppy love.

 I'd like you all to meet Mr. D'Arcy, our new puppy, which makes nine canine critters and one proud and annoyed cat, Miss Junie who share our casita en la montan (~) as.

 Miss Junie was found abandoned at a gas station in Bayamon when she was a few weeks old.
 She is most comfortable sitting right where someone needs to work.
 Here, she has taken over the writing table.

 Mr. D'Arcy puppy comes to the door and pushes it open.
 Once inside, he explores a bit and then starts complaining, "I want out.
 Who made me come in?"
 He continues 'crying' until someone opens the door to let him out.
 It's like this over and over again; in then out, out then in!
 He's just like a toddler who has discovered that when he drops his spoon off the food tray, someone always retrieves it.
 "What a fun game," he thinks, "I made you move."
 He's a delightful, active sweet smelling cuddle.
 Who could ever abandon Mr. D'Arcy?